stephenslab/gtexresults/README.md

 ### 4. Add description of step 4 here.

-Assuming your working directory is the root of the git repository, run all the steps of the analysis with this command:
+Assuming your working directory is the root of the git repository (you can check by running `pwd`), run all the steps of the analysis with this command:

 ```bash
 mash-docker sos run workflows/gtex6_mash_analysis.ipynb